 Registering and depositing is very easy and can be done within a couple of minutes.
 To register you will need to give your name and address and choose a username and password.
 Ideally use the same address that your payment card is linked to, this can save time with age and address verification which can be done automatically in many cases (read more).

 You may be asked to choose a currency, this will stay fixed so choose one that matches your payment method.
-You may also be asked to set some things, such as deposit limits on your account (if you want them), etc., all fairly easy stuff.
+You may also be asked to set some things, such as deposit limits on your account (if you want them) etc., all fairly easy stuff.

 Sign up as far in advance of the Grand National race as possible.
 Many betting sites close down registrations close to the race itself to prevent their servers being overloaded.
-At this point they will then prioritise resources to their existing customer base to ensure they can place bets.
+At this point they will prioritise resources to their existing customer base to ensure they can place bets.
 If you wait too long to register you may find you are not able to.

 Once registered you will need to choose a payment method to make a deposit.
-The easiest means is to use a bank card, these are the most widely accepted and don't have any bonus restrictions.
-Be careful however if using a credit card as these transactions are often classed as 'cash' rather than 'purchase' meaning you will likely be liable for additional charges by your bank.
+The easiest means is to use a bank card, these are the most widely accepted and don’t have any bonus restrictions.

 Putting in your card details (or other payment details) is identical to the way you would do it for any online transaction.
 The transaction is also just as secure and the deposit is instant, meaning the money will be in your online account immediately to bet with.

-If you are singing up to a introductory offer make sure you check any opt in boxes or enter any relevant codes on either registration or first deposit.
+If you are signing up to a introductory offer make sure you check any opt in boxes or enter any relevant codes on either registration or first deposit.
 Full details of how to claim these offers are detailed the free bets page.

 Ante-Post vs On the Day Betting

 There is a temptation to get your bets done and dusted in advance of the Grand National.
 It is worth however bearing in mind that ante-post bets, these are bets placed in advance of race day, are treated differently by bookies to on the day bets.